What’s new slides¶

 Several new chapters were added to “TYPO3 Explained”.

-- New documentation for translation with Crowdin (in fact the entire localization chapter has been heavily updated)
+- New documentation for translation with Crowdin (in fact the entire Internationalization and Localization chapter has been heavily updated)

 - Dependency Injection for TYPO3 version 10